Undergraduates

 How long does it take to qualify as a psychologist?

-You will need a Masters or higher degree in psychology, 1500 hours of closely supervised practice and in some cases a post-graduate diploma prior to being registered by the New Zealand Psychologists Board.This can take from 7+ years.
+You will need an undergraduate degree, followed by a Masters degree or postgraduate diploma in psychology, then 1500 hours of closely supervised practice prior to being registered by the New Zealand Psychologists Board.
+This can take from six to eight years.

-What is the difference between the New Zealand Psychological Society and the New Zealand Psychologists Board?
+What is the difference between the NZPsS and the New Zealand Psychologists Board?

-The New Zealand Psychological Society (NZPsS) is a voluntary professional association for psychologists whereas the New Zealand Psychologists Board (NZPB) is the body that registers psychologists to practice in New Zealand.
-You must be registered with the NZPB to use the title “psychologist” and to work in New Zealand.
+The New Zealand Psychologists Board (NZPB) is the body that registers psychologists to practice in Aotearoa New Zealand.
+You must be registered with the NZPB to use the title ‘psychologist’ and to work in Aotearoa New Zealand.

-When can I join the New Zealand Psychological Society?
+When can I join the NZPsS?

 When you join you will: